Peer Reviewed Publications

 "Social Media Networks, Non-Local Actors and Information Transmission During Protest: Evidence from Ukraine’s EuroMaidan" (link)

-This paper explores one specific way this new tool may have shaped information exchange: by changing who can exchange information widely during protest.
+This paper explores one specific way social media and new digital technologies may have shaped information exchange: by changing who can exchange information widely during protest.
 We know from previous research (Bruns, Highfield and Burgess, 2013; Eltantawy and Wiest, 2011) that non-locals sometimes represent a significant portion of the people exchanging information about protest online, but what is their role, and what does their presence change about how information is transmitted during protest and about the informational environment as a whole?
 What are the implications of these changes for the dynamics of protest?
 To study this question, I use a dataset of every tweet sent containing over 30 keywords and hashtags during the EuroMaidan protests in Ukraine in 2013-2014.
 I find that while non-locals make up a significant proportion of those discussing protests online, interactions between geolocated locals and non-locals are relatively minimal.
 Non-locals, however, are sharing, and amplifying the visibility, of very different types of information than locals.
 Particularly, an enormous amount of the most shared information among non-locals comes from Russian funded sources, with an informational agenda that differs substantially from the Ukrainian media or from the agenda of the protest groups themselves.
 My findings suggest that social media creates space for new people to become important disseminators of information around protest, but the implications of this can be both positive and negative from the perspective of protest movements themselves.
 On the one hand, protestors have more opportunities to correct inaccurate information, to disseminate their own perspectives, and to craft their own narratives, as well as to mobilize resources from a broader set of individuals.
 On the other hand, social media also provides opportunities for groups with competing agendas to become more important and influential in informational networks around protest than they might be in other contexts.

 "Digital Media and Protest: Impacts on the Dynamics of Protest Emergence and State Response" (link)